nipil/pic10f202_blink/README.md

 IMPORTANT: Logout and reconnect from your desktop or ssh session or the added group will not be applied and you will not be able to use the programming device

+## Enabling K150 device into a throwaway container

 Start a throwaway development container to not pollute your host :

     podman run --rm --group-add keep-groups -v .:/pic -v /dev/ttyUSB0:/dev/ttyUSB0 --pull always -it debian:trixie-slim